Tobacco Control Legislation in WA

 Objectives of the Legislation

-A range of strategies makes up a comprehensive tobacco control program of which one component is legislation.
-The role that the new Western Australian Tobacco Products Control Act 2006 [PDF] (the Act) takes is described in the Purposes of the Act (Section 3):
+Western Australia's comprehensive tobacco control program consist of legislation and a range of strategies.
+The role that the Western Australian Tobacco Products Control Act 2006 (external site) (the Act) takes is described in the Purposes of the Act (Section 3):

 to reduce the incidence of illness and death related to the use of tobacco products: